-2.12.1.6.1 Execution of Prediction of Resource Fluctuations
+2.12.1.5.1 Execution of Resource Planning

-Prediction of Resource Fluctuations runs on a cluster basis.
-When executing Prediction of Resource Fluctuations, ISM retrieves the historical resource health information from the cloud management software to predict the resource usage up to one year later.
+Resource Planning runs on a cluster basis.
+When executing Resource Planning, ISM retrieves the historical resource health information from the cloud management software to predict the resource usage up to one year later.

-The results are added as a result list in "History List" on the [Prediction of Resource Fluctuations] tab.
+The results are added as a result list in "History List" on the [Resource Planning] tab.

-Procedure to execute Prediction of Resource Fluctuations
+Procedure to execute Resource Planning

-To execute Prediction of Resource Fluctuations, select the target cluster from the "Cluster" screen.
-Execute the function from the [Prediction of Resource Fluctuations] tab - [Prediction of Resource Fluctuations].
+To execute Resource Planning, select the target cluster from the "Cluster" screen.
+Execute the function from the [Resource Planning] tab - [Resource Planning Actions] button.

-For the procedure to execute Prediction of Resource Fluctuations, refer to "6.3.1 Predict Resource Fluctuations" in "Operating Procedures."
+For the procedure to execute Resource Planning, refer to "6.3.1 Execute Resource Planning" in "Operating Procedures."

 - It takes about 10 minutes to complete the prediction.
 You can check the prediction status on the "Tasks" screen.
-To check the task status of Prediction of Resource Fluctuations, refer to "2.13.4 Task Management."

-- In order to make a prediction, at least two weeks of health information must be stored in the cloud management software each day from the start of the retrieval period for the health information used for the prediction.
-Prediction of Resource Fluctuations uses health information for up to one year each day. - To check if the health information is enabled in cloud management software, refer to "3.8.3 Pre-settings for Statistics Collection Intervals in vCenter Server (ISM 2.8.0.060 or later)."
+To check the task status of Resource Planning, refer to "2.13.4 Task Management." - In order to make a prediction, at least two weeks of health information must be stored in the cloud management software each day from the start of the retrieval period for the health information used for the prediction.
+Resource Planning uses health information for up to one year each day. - To check if the health information is enabled in cloud management software, refer to "3.8.2 Pre-settings for Statistics Collection Intervals in vCenter Server."